Parent and Caregiver Resources

 Make treatment easier for your child

 Caring for a child with arthritis is not always easy.
 But there are resources available to help.
-In addition to the information listed below, the child's rheumatologist or staff can be a useful asset when you need it most.
+In addition to the information listed below, the child's doctor or staff can be a useful asset when you need it most.
 It's always a good idea to partner closely with them during your child's treatment.

 Talking about your child’s condition